CtrlK

 Trigger Term Quality

-The description includes an extensive list of natural trigger phrases users might say, including variations like 'batch simplify', 'cross-feature simplify', 'deduplicate across features', 'cleanup after batch merge', 'post-merge simplify', and more.
-This provides excellent coverage of terms a user would naturally use.
+The description includes an extensive list of natural trigger phrases users would say, including variations like 'batch simplify', 'cross-feature simplify', 'deduplicate across features', 'cleanup after batch merge', 'post-merge simplify', and more.
+This provides excellent coverage of how users might naturally request this functionality.

 3 / 3